jakedgrant/TokCleaner/PRIVACY.md

-# Privacy Policy for TokCleaner
+# Privacy Policy for Paramless

 **Last Updated:** November 7, 2025

 ## What Our Extension Does

-TokCleaner is a Safari extension for iOS that removes tracking and query parameters from social media URLs to provide a cleaner, more private browsing experience.
+Paramless is a Safari extension for iOS that removes tracking and query parameters from social media URLs to provide a cleaner, more private browsing experience.

 ## Data Collection